ericciarla/local-web-chatbot/README.md

 ## 🦙 Ollama

 You can run more powerful, general models outside the browser using [Ollama's desktop app](https://ollama.ai).
-Users will need to download and set up then run the following commands to allow the site access to a locally running Mistral instance:
+Users will need to download and set up then run the following commands to allow the site access to a locally running Gemma 2 instance:

 ### Mac/Linux